Mapping Australia's coastline

 In the summer of 1801, Matthew Flinders was welcomed by Nyungar upon his arrival aboard the Investigator and various items were exchanged.
 On the 1802 voyage from Sydney, Flinders recruited two Aboriginal people, Bungaree, who had sailed with him on the Norfolk, and Nanbaree.
 The visit of Flinders and other mariners to the coast of Arnhem Land is recorded in the local Aboriginal paintings of 'praus' (Macassan sailing vessels) and European ships at rock art sites.

 In March 1812, the Colonial Surveyor George William Evans was sent to explore Jervis Bay, to determine a possible inland route back to Port Jackson as part of the colonial practice of systematic surveying of the land.
-Bundle, an Eora man who ranged from Port Jackson to Parramatta in the company of Tedbury, the son of Pemulwuy, was renowned for his tracking skills.
-Bundle was with Evans on board the Lady Nelson.
-The journey was never publicised by Macquarie, because it almost ended in disaster for the members of the exploration party.
-This survey expedition did, however, result in the settlement of the Illawarra area in the drought years that followed.
+Bundle, an Eora man was with Evans on board the Lady Nelson.
+This survey expedition resulted in the settlement of the Illawarra area in the drought years that followed.

 In the Illawarra region, the Aboriginal artist Mickey of Ulladulla (c.1820–1891), a member of the Dhurga people, drew the world around him with an extraordinary vitality and sensitivity to detail, including a chart of the coastal areas north and south of Ulladulla.
 Depicting flora and fauna of Ulladulla, Mickey added to the European records of the coastal area.
 His works are an unequalled record of an Indigenous perspective during the mid to late 1800s, a time otherwise dominated by European artists and writers.